idmahbub/idmahbub_cv/exampleSite/content/about.md

 are like “properties” that are seen every day;

-**again** about my strange hobby that may not have been mentioned, it is coding and hacking.
+**again** about my strange hobby that may not have been mentioned, it is coding and Problem Solving.